sovit-123/CamVid-Image-Segmentation-using-FCN-ResNet50-with-PyTorch/README.md

-# CamVid Image Segmentation using FCN ResNet50 with PyTorch# CamVid-Image-Segmentation-using-FCN-ResNet50-with-PyTorch
+# CamVid Image Segmentation using FCN ResNet50 with PyTorch